PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 11:09:24
+Last updated: 2024-04-06 11:09:57
-Random Quote: When life gives you lemonade, make lemons.
-Life will be all like, "What?!" - Phil Dunphy
+Random Quote: Do you know how much I make a year?
+I mean, even if I told you, you wouldn't believe it. - Walter White